Penhaligon's The Tragedy of Lord George Eau de Parfum

 Base Notes: Ambergris, Tonka Beans, Woody Notes

-The renowned fragrance house Penhaligon's has dedicated a series of scents to the British aristocracy.
-Noble, with their own secrets and palace intrigues, they fully embody the character traits, manners, and impeccable appearance, serving as a worthy reflection of their noble prototypes.
-The fragrance Portraits The Tragedy of Lord George tells the story of a well-off individual who seemingly embodies the most admirable virtues: generosity, fairness, bravery, and diligence.
-However, in reality, this is far from the case, which constitutes the tragedy of Lord George.
+The renowned perfume house Penhaligon's has dedicated a series of fragrances to British aristocracy.
+Noble, with their own secrets and palace intrigues, these scents fully embody the character traits, manners, and impeccable appearance of their aristocratic prototypes.
+The fragrance Portraits The Tragedy of Lord George tells the story of a wealthy man who seemingly embodies the finest virtues: generosity, justice, courage, and diligence.
+However, this is not the case, which is the true tragedy of Lord George.

-The concise yet multifaceted trio of notes opens with the aroma of intoxicating, strong brandy, featuring pleasant fruity-floral shades, heady vanilla overtones, and a warm, enveloping aftertaste of alcohol.
-At the heart of the fragrance composition, one can find warm, slightly dry woody notes, caressed by gentle sun rays.
-In the trail, one can sense the shimmering of noble amber and the intoxicating shades of tonka beans.
+The concise yet multifaceted trio of notes unfolds with the intoxicating, robust aroma of brandy, complemented by pleasant fruity and floral nuances, beguiling vanilla undertones, and a warm, enveloping alcoholic aftertaste.
+At the heart of the perfume composition, warm, slightly dry woody notes are revealed, bathed in gentle sunlight.
+The base exudes noble amber and enchanting hints of tonka beans.

 I didn't buy it for makeup, but I want to leave a review.
 I bought it for myself, not for my husband))) The scent is bold, mature, and self-sufficient, like a woman who loves strong alcoholic beverages and sex😏 I don't know why they classified it as a men's fragrance, it's more like unisex.